MUSC Bulletin | College of Nursing

 Graduate Nursing Programs | Introduction

-The College of Nursing offers a Commission on Collegiate Nursing Education (CCNE) accredited graduate program leading to a Master of Science in Nursing (MSN) or Doctor of Nursing Practice (DNP) degree.
+The College of Nursing offers Commission on Collegiate Nursing Education (CCNE) accredited graduate programs leading to a Master of Science in Nursing (MSN) or Doctor of Nursing Practice (DNP) degree.

 The MSN degree program is to prepare students for the advanced professional practice role as a primary care nurse practitioner in the areas of adult, family, or pediatrics.
-Programs of study for the Master of Science in Nursing degree are available to registered nurses with baccalaureate degrees in nursing.
+Programs of study for the Master of Science degree are available to registered nurses with baccalaureate degrees in nursing.